 You can vote early by using an absentee ballot, instead of voting in person at the polling place on Election Day.
-You can vote absentee by mail, in person, or by having a person you know pick up a deliver your ballot for you.
-Beginning with the August 12, 2014 Primary Election, any voter may vote absentee.
+You can vote absentee by mail, in person, or by having a person you know pick up and deliver your ballot for you.
+Any voter may vote absentee.

 Absentee ballots are available during the 46 days prior to Election Day.
 To receive an absentee ballot, submit a signed application to the City Clerk’s office.

-Click here or visit the Secretary of State's website for information about absentee ballots, including links to an absentee ballot application.
+You may also visit the Secretary of State's website for information about absentee ballots.

 You can cast your absentee ballot in two ways: